horizon-research/hvs_vr_encoding/host/color_optimizer/Readme.md

 ## Color Optimizer Examples
-### How to run example usecase :
+### How to run example usecase that
 #### - (1) measure fps of ```color_optimizer``` and ```only_generate_ellipseson``` 1080x960 images
 #### - (2) optimize color of an 1080 x 1920 image

-For CPU vrsion (about 1 fps / 4.3 fps on EPYC-Zen3 CPU), run:
+For CPU vrsion (about 1 fps and 4.3 fps on EPYC-Zen3 CPU), run:
 ```bash
 python3 equirect_to_pespective_cpu.py
 ```

-For GPU version (about 53 fps / 275 fps on RTX-4090), run:
+For GPU version (about 53 fps and 275 fps on RTX-4090), run:
 ```bash
 python3 red_blue_optimization_cuda.py
 ```